-There are five key competencies that are identified by the New Zealand Curriculum.
+There are five key competencies that the New Zealand Curriculum identifies.
 They are: thinking, using language, symbols and texts, managing self, relating to others and participating and contributing.
 These competencies have been identified to assist in the development of the whole human being, the ultimate goal being people who are active members and contributors to the wider community.
 There are eight essential learning areas; English, the arts, health and physical education, learning languages, mathematics and statistics, science, social sciences and technology.
-The Montessori approach is able to fit easily into the New Zealand Curriculum but “it is a framework rather than a detailed plan.
+The Montessori approach can fit easily into the New Zealand Curriculum, but “it is a framework rather than a detailed plan.
 This means while every school curriculum must be clearly aligned with the intent of this document, schools have considerable flexibility when determining the detail.
 In doing this, they can draw on a wide range of ideas, resources, and models.”
 The New Zealand Curriculum, Ministry of Education, 2007 p.16

-Through the Montessori Cosmic Education, the Montessori teacher or guide is able to cater for all these learning areas.
-The New Zealand curriculum is a framework and Montessori materials and philosophy can be utilised in the delivery of the New Zealand Curriculum.
+Through the Montessori Cosmic Education, the Montessori teacher or guide can cater to all these learning areas.
+The New Zealand curriculum is a framework, and Montessori materials and philosophy can be utilised in delivering the New Zealand Curriculum.
 The interrelated nature of Montessori Cosmic Education allows an organic approach to the coverage of the essential learning areas.
-For example, encompassed within a study of The Timeline of Man, in addition to history and social studies, students are exposed to different parts of mathematics such as scale measurement.
-Following the students’ interests lead to personal inquiry and research which involves many different aspects of reading and writing.
+For example, encompassed within a study of The Timeline of Man, in addition to history and social studies, students are exposed to different parts of mathematics, such as scale measurement.
+Following the students’ interests lead to personal inquiry and research, which involves many different aspects of reading and writing.
 In a study of primitive tools, technology can be studied and applied in real life.

 Tesneem Couper, Eastern Suburbs Montessori Primary School, Glendowie, Auckland, New Zealand